How Safe Is Your Home?

 Tioga County Public Health currently has initiatives in place to help in the fight against the heroin and opioid epidemic.
 Members of the community who are interested in becoming a Non-Medical Opioid Overdose First Responder can get a free Naloxone kit at the Health Department.
 A brief training will be given to help individuals learn about opioid addiction, heroin use, signs of an opioid overdose, and how to properly reverse an opioid overdose with Naloxone.
 This program is free and available for anyone living in Tioga County.

-Tioga County Public Health is an active member of the Tioga County Allies in Substance Abuse Prevention and serves on the Tobacco Free Broome Tioga Coalition.
+Tioga County Public Health is an active member of the Tioga County Allies in Substance Abuse Prevention (ASAP) and serves on the Tobacco Free Broome Tioga Coalition.
 Educational material is available on tobacco use, alcohol abuse, and other substance abuse disorders at the Health Department.

 Substance Abuse Treatment and Services: For services related to a Substance Abuse Disorder, please view the attached resource guide to see available services in Tioga County and surrounding counties.